Panamanian Golden Frog

 The little frog on the back of the big frog is not a baby, it is a full grown male engaged in "amplexus" a form of pseudocopulation in which a male amphibian grasps a female with his front legs as part of the mating process.
 At the same time, or with some time delay, he fertilizes the female eggs with fluid containing sperm.

-It is very difficult to see this species in the wild nowadays.
+It is very difficult to see this species in the wild nowdays.
 The pet trade, deforestation and a strange disease that is affecting amphibians worldwide are responsible for its endangered status.
 However, the Amphibian Rescue Center in El Valle de Anton has embarked in a program to breed the Golden Frog in captivity and, eventually, reintroduce it to the wild.